Red Sox-Braves Betting Preview, Prediction, How to Watch

-The Boston Red Sox (21-15) visit the Atlanta Braves (24-11) for a quick two game series Tuesday night.
-This game will continue our MLB odds series with a Red Sox-Braves prediction and pick while letting you know how to watch as well.
+The Boston Red Sox (21-16) look to bounce back Wednesday night as they take on the Atlanta Braves (25-11).
+This game will continue our MLB odds series with a Red Sox-Braves prediction and pick while letting you know how to watch.

-The Red Sox are playing very well as of late.
-Boston is still fourth in a very strong AL East division, but have won eight of their last 10 games.
-The Red Sox have won their last three series, including a sweep of the Toronto Blue Jays who sit a half game ahead of them for third place in the division.
-Masataka Yoshida has picked up his production in a major way.
-He is on a 16 game hit streak.
-Yoshida has 28 hits in the past 16 games and has raised his average from .189 to .321.
-His .939 OPS is 12th best in the MLB right now.

-The Braves have won seven of their last 10 and are one a two game win streak.
-Atlanta is coming off a series win against the Baltimore Orioles.
-That series win made it four series wins in a row for the Braves.
-Ozzie Albies has been hitting the ball very well for the Braves in the last week.
-In six games played, he has 12 hits, including two home runs and four doubles.
-As a team, the Braves are hitting .290 in the last week.
+The Braves scored four runs in the first inning Tuesday night and that is all they needed.
+The Braves took an 8-1 lead after the fifth inning and went on to win the game 9-3.
+Matt Olson hit a home run in the game to help the Braves while Sean Murphy and Orlando Arcia each had three hits.
+Charlie Morton was the winning pitcher as he went six innings, struck out seven and allowed two runs.
+Alex Verdugo and Justin Turner made up for five of Boston’s eight hits.
+Turner also added a home run to his stat line.
+Nick Pivetta suffered the loss after giving up seven runs in four innings of work.
+The big story for the Red Sox is Masataka Yoshida ending his hit streak after an 0-5 night at the plate.

-The pitching matchup for Tuesday night will be Nick Pivetta vs. Charlie Morton.
+The pitching matchup for this game will be Brayan Bello vs Dylan Lee.

 Here are the Red Sox-Braves MLB odds, courtesy of FanDuel.